 Recognizing the need to adapt within a digital environment, the OWA is taking steps to support improvements to its services.
 One area of focus is to leverage existing IT products and services within the OPS to improve communication within the organization.
-As well, attention will be focussed on modernizing the case management system and working with partners to support the development of more effective digital services within the system to improve services to clients and the public.
+As well, attention will be focussed on modernizing the case management system as well as the website to support and provide better client service.
+The OWA will continue working with partners to support the development of more effective digital services within the system to improve services to clients and the public.